 To be considered for the program, a community must meet the following criteria:

-• Median family income of no more than 80 percent of statewide median income
+- Median family income of no more than 80 percent of the statewide median income

-Overall, the program is intended to boost the economy, particularly in communities surviving on private investments instead of financial support from the government.
+Overall, the program is designed to stimulate the economy, particularly in communities that rely on private investments rather than government financial support.
 What is the Opportunity Zones tax incentive?
-Taxpayers that invest in qualified Opportunity Zones can also benefit from capital gains tax incentives that the program exclusively offers.
+Taxpayers who invest in qualified Opportunity Zones can also benefit from capital gains tax incentives that the program exclusively offers.

 Opportunity Zones Explained: Assistance for Economically Distressed Communities